 Mortgage rates after Brexit

-The BoE cut the interest rate to 0.25% and then to 0.1% in March 2020 in emergency moves to control the economic shock of the coronavirus outbreak.
+They cut the interest rate to 0.25% and then to 0.1% in March 2020.
+This was an emergency move to control the economic shock of the coronavirus outbreak.

 This took the cost of borrowing back to its lowest level ever.